 4. If the shoe fits… horses and riders at Bolesworth are well used to this feature fence and Isabelle Harris takes it in her stride during the mini major relay there.

 5. Another stunner at Spruce Meadows: but would your horse fancy clearing the famous white cliffs?

 6. Bath and West is famous for its stunning showjumping tracks and this Stonehenge fence could be a tourist destination in itself.

 7. Making waves at the 2016 Olympics in Rio.

-8. Ooh la la: carrying on the French theme in Normandy for the 2014 WEG, Gerco Schroder’s top ride Glock’s London doesn’t bat an eyelid as he soars over the tricolour vertical.
+8. Ooh la la: carrying on the French theme in Normandy for the 2014 WEG, Gerco Schroder’s top ride Glock’s London didn’t bat an eyelid as he soared over the Tricolore vertical.

 9. I want to ride my bicycle: a wheely big vertical seen at Spruce Meadows, Calgary